yuxufabi0/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. ls -la     = Displays current directory contents, including hidden files (starting with .).
 Use the long format
 5. ls ald     = Display current directory contents.
 Long format, with user and group IDs displayed numerically, And hidden files (starting with .)
 6. mkdir -p   = Creates a directory within a parent directory.
+7.mv	      = Moves file from one directory to another